montaserFath/Reinforcement-Learning-for-Prosthetics/README.md

 -[TRPO](http://proceedings.mlr.press/v37/schulman15.pdf) is a model free, on-policy optimization method that effective for optimizing large nonlinear policies such as neural networks.

+## Results

+## Discussion

+1-OpenSim ProstheticsEnv is a very complex environment, it contains more than 158 continuous state variables and 19 continuous action variables.

+2- RL algorithms take a long time to build a complex policy which has the ability to compute all state variables and select action variables which will maximize the reward.

+3-[DDPG](https://arxiv.org/abs/1509.02971) algorithm achieves good reward because it designed for high dimensions continuous space environments and it uses the replay buffer.

+4-[PPO](https://arxiv.org/abs/1707.06347) the least training time comparing to [DDPG](https://arxiv.org/abs/1509.02971) and [TRPO](http://proceedings.mlr.press/v37/schulman15.pdf) because [PPO](https://arxiv.org/abs/1707.06347) uses gradient algorithm approximation instance of the conjugate gradient algorithm.

+5-[TRPO](http://proceedings.mlr.press/v37/schulman15.pdf) algorithm achieved the maximum Reward because it takes time to reach the “trusted” region so it slower than [DDPG](https://arxiv.org/abs/1509.02971) and [PPO](https://arxiv.org/abs/1707.06347) .

+## Limitations

+1-The prosthetic model can not walk for large distances.

+2-Each experiment runs for one time, So we are planing to Repeat each experiment number of times and take the average.

+3-We used common hyperparameters for all algorithm to make benchmarking between algorithms, we need to select the best hyperparameters for each algorithm and environment.

+4-We benchmarcked three RL algorithms only and from one library ([ChainerRL](https://github.com/chainer/chainerrl)).

+5-We transfer learning between similar agents.

 ## Getting Started